 Solutions/Examples: Changes were required in the following build tools:

 - NOTICE file creator.
-The NOTICE file creator needed the changes.
+The NOTICE file creator was changed to create reproducible NOTICE collections.
 Refer to CL: https://android.googlesource.com/platform/build/+/8ae4984c2c8009e7a08e2a76b1762c2837ad4f64.

 - Java Android Compiler Kit (Jack).
-The Jack toolchain required an update to handle an occasional change in generated constructor ordering.
-Refer to CL: https://android.googlesource.com/toolchain/jack/+/056a5425b3ef57935206c19ecb198a89221ca64b.
+The Jack toolchain required an update to handle occasional changes in generated constructor ordering.
+Deterministic accessors for constructors was added to the toolchain: https://android.googlesource.com/toolchain/jack/+/056a5425b3ef57935206c19ecb198a89221ca64b.

 - ART AOT compiler (dex2oat).
-The ART compiler binary required an update to create a deterministic image.
-Refer to CL: https://android.googlesource.com/platform/art/+/ace0dc1dd5480ad458e622085e51583653853fb9.
+The ART compiler binary received an update that added an option to create a deterministic image: https://android.googlesource.com/platform/art/+/ace0dc1dd5480ad458e622085e51583653853fb9.

-- The libpac.so file (V8).
+The libpac.so file (V8).
 Every build creates a different

 /system/lib/libpac.so

 file because the V8 snapshot changes for each build.
-The solution is to remove the snapshot.
-Refer to CL: https://android.googlesource.com/platform/external/v8/+/e537f38c36600fd0f3026adba6b3f4cbcee1fb29. - Application pre-dexopt’d (.odex) files.
-The pre-dexopt’d (.odex) files contained uninitialized padding on 64-bit systems.
-Refer to CL: https://android.googlesource.com/platform/art/+/34ed3afc41820c72a3c0ab9770be66b6668aa029.
+The solution was to remove the snapshot: https://android.googlesource.com/platform/external/v8/+/e537f38c36600fd0f3026adba6b3f4cbcee1fb29. - Application pre-dexopt (.odex) files.
+The pre-dexopt (.odex) files contained uninitialized padding on 64-bit systems.
+This was corrected: https://android.googlesource.com/platform/art/+/34ed3afc41820c72a3c0ab9770be66b6668aa029.

-Using the build diff tool
+Use the build diff tool

-AOSP includes a build diff tool,
+build diff tool,

 target_files_diff.py

 for use in comparing two file packages.
-This tool performs a recursive diff
+This tool performs a recursive diff between two

 - Expected changes in the build output (for example, due to a build number change).